GrossfieldLab/loos/INSTALL.md

-core   | LOOS Library and PyLOOS docs   | Rebuild only documentation tools  | LOOS Library, Tools, and PyLOOS all    | LOOS Library, Tools, PyLOOS, and all Packages (default) install| Install library, tools, PyLOOS, and all Packages
+core   | LOOS Library and PyLOOS docs   | Rebuild only documentation tools  | LOOS Library, Tools, and PyLOOS all    | LOOS Library, Tools, PyLOOS, and documentation (if necessary), and all Packages (default) install| Install library, tools, PyLOOS, documentation, and all Packages

 ### Available Packages (also build targets)